jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 > __Example Usage:__ These examples have been taken from the [systemd website](http://www.freedesktop.org/software/systemd/man/journalctl.html "jounralctl examples"):[^99]

-> Without arguments, all collected logs are shown unfiltered:

 ```bash
 journalctl
 ```

-> Shows errors that the current service (-u) is showing:
+> Without arguments, all collected logs are shown unfiltered:

 ```bash
 journalctl -x -u nginx.service
 ```

-> If two matches refer to the same field, all entries matching either expression are shown:
+> Shows errors that the current service (-u) is showing:

 ```bash
 journalctl -u sshd.service -u nginx.service
 ```

-> Show all kernel logs from previous boot:
+> If two matches refer to the same field, all entries matching either expression are shown:

 ```bash
 journalctl -k -b -1
 ```

-> Show a live log display from a system service apache2.service:
+> Show all kernel logs from previous boot:

 ```bash
 journalctl -f -u apache2.service
 ```

-> This will show you only the logs of the current boot:
+> Show a live log display from a system service apache2.service:

 ```bash
 journalctl -b
 ```

-> List all messages of priority levels ERROR and worse, from the current boot:
+> This will show you only the logs of the current boot:

 ```bash
 journalctl -b -p err
 ```

-> Filtering based on time
+> List all messages of priority levels ERROR and worse, from the current boot:

 ```bash
 journalctl --since=yesterday -u nginx.service
 ```

-> Filter based on time range - note how difficult this would be with using grep, sort, and awk because everything is text.
-But since journald can be thought of a similar to a SQL database, then these types of queries are possible.
+> Filtering based on time and service

 ```bash
 journalctl --since=2012-10-15 --until="2011-10-16 23:59:59"
 ```

-> See log entries created only by the SSH service
+> Filter based on time range - note how difficult this would be with using grep, sort, and awk because everything is text.
+But since journald can be thought of a similar to a SQL database, then these types of queries are possible.

 ```bash
 journalctl -u ssh.service
 ```

+> See log entries created only by the SSH service

 ### Log rotation